faymanns/cookiecutter-serverkit/serverkit-{{ cookiecutter.project_slug }}/README.md

 ## Running unit tests

-If you have implemented unit tests in the [tests/](./tests/) folder, you can run them using pytest:
+The unit tests implemented in the [tests](./tests/) folder can be run using pytest:

 ```
 pytest
 ```

-if you are developing your server locally, or
+or directly in a docker container:

 ```
 docker run --rm serverkit-{{ cookiecutter.project_slug }}:latest pytest
 ```

-to run the tests in a docker container.

 <!-- ## Sample images provenance -->